-GAUSS Srl is a limited liability company based in Rome carrying on the more than ten-year-old tradition of the Scuola di Ingegneria Aerospaziale in the field of microsatellites and evolving from a merely didactical dimension to an innovative company reality.
+The Group of Astrodynamics for the Use of Space Systems, GAUSS Srl (Gruppo di Astrodinamica per L’Uso dei Sistemi Spaziali Srl) is a limited liability Company based in Rome, carrying on the more than ten-year-old tradition of the Scuola di Ingegneria Aerospaziale in the field of microsatellites and evolving from a merely didactical dimension to an innovative company reality.

-The Professor has carried on didactics and trainings alongside the traditional teaching (mainly focused on the theory and the development of the individual technical capabilities) such as methodologies aiming at developing synthesis planning abilities and able to put into practice what they learned from their studies in a group work – a must in the industrial and research activities -.
-This company benefits from the experience gained by its founder Professor Graziani, member of the International Academy of Astronautics, in over thirty years of activity at the School of Aerospace Engineering of the University of Rome “Sapienza” and that of the two co-founders and his former students, Chantal Cappelletti e Mauro Pontani.
+The Professor has carried on didactics and trainings with a teaching methodology aiming at developing synthesis, planning abilities and the capability to put into practice what learned from the studies in a group work, a must in the industrial and research activities.
+Hence, this Company benefits from the experience gained by its founder Professor Filippo Graziani, member of the International Academy of Astronautics (IAA), in over thirty years of activity at the School of Aerospace Engineering of the University of Rome “Sapienza” and that of the co-founder and his former student, Chantal Cappelletti.
 The current group includes a number of permanent collaborators, some young graduates and consultants for the various themes of space systems.

 GAUSS Srl has innovated the idea of launch provider, making the UniSat satellites themselves launcher platforms as well as carriers of fixed payloads.

 - Historical insight written by Professor F. Graziani on the occasion of the 80° anniversary of the School of Aerospace Engineering: “DALL’AERONAUTICA ALL’ASTRONAUTICA – APPUNTI PER LA STORIA DELLA SCUOLA DI INGEGNERIA AEROSPAZIALE” (PDF in Italian and in Latin)